Production of $\pi^{+}\pi^{-}$ pairs in diffractive photon-proton and in proton-proton collisions revisited, in particular concerning the Drell-S\"oding contribution: Results for the reaction and discussion of

-Below we present selected results for the $pp \to pp \pi^{+} \pi^{-}$ reaction calculated at $\sqrt{s}=13$~TeV.
+Here we present selected results for the $pp \to pp \pi^{+} \pi^{-}$ reaction calculated at $\sqrt{s}=13$~TeV.
 In the calculations, the resonant and two-pion continuum (Drell-S\"oding) contributions are taken into account.
-As already specified after Eq.~(\ref{3.3}) we consider the kinematic regime where at least one photon exchange is involved, that is, at least one proton gets only a very small deviation.
-In this kinematic regime we shall neglect the diffractive $\Pom \Pom$, $\Pom \Reg$, and $\Reg \Reg$ contributions that were discussed e.g. in \cite{Lebiedowicz:2016ioh}.
-Instead we concentrate on estimating the $\gamma \Pom$, $\gamma \Reg$, and $\gamma \gamma$ contributions discussed here extensively.
+As already specified after eq.~(\ref{3.3}) we consider the case where at least one photon exchange is involved.
+That is, we concentrate here on the calculation of the $\gamma \Pom$, $\gamma \Reg$, and $\gamma \gamma$ contributions.
 As we mentioned already in the Introduction our purpose here is to discuss the main characteristics and the magnitudes of the effects which are produced by our improved version of the Drell-S\"oding term.
 We are inviting the experimentalists to apply our formulas for the analysis of their data.
-Of course, only such a comparison of our theory with real data will tell us if our theory is viable.
+Of course, only such a comparison of our theoretical results with real data will tell us if our theory is viable.

 In our analysis we use the approximation